Coronavirus (COVID-19) Update - 14 August, 2020

 7. All above visits will be by prior appointment only

-For further details please refer to the Government guidelines by clicking the link below:
+For further details please refer to the Government guidelines by clicking the link above

 The regular dana givers and others who wish to offer the dana and other essential requisites for the monks should first check with the Vihara for the requirements.